Sanctions Against an Attorney for Legal Malpractice in Arizona

 Dr. Joy was unable to evaluate Lilia, so the court dismissed the petition.
-Soon after that, Lilia filed an amended petition to modify parenting time virtually identical to the first petition.
+Soon after that, Lilia filed an amended petition to modify parenting time virtually identical to the first request.
 Here she claimed that Dr. Joy had examined her.
 She attached a copy of a report dated 10/20/13 saying Lilia had completed domestic violence treatment and participated in parenting skill classes.

 Arizona Law Authorizes Sanctions Against an Attorney

 Guajardo argues that A.R.S. § 25-324 only authorizes sanctions against a party, not an attorney.
-The Court of Appeals agreed, but noted that the lower court also determined that Guajardo should be responsible for those sanctions under A.R.S.§§ 12-349 and 12-350 and Rule 76(D) and 91(Q).
-These statutes and rules authorize a court to impose sanctions against an attorney as well as a party, and to make the attorney solely responsible.
+The Court of Appeals agreed but noted that the lower court also determined that Guajardo should be responsible for those sanctions under A.R.S.§§ 12-349 and 12-350 and Rule 76(D) and 91(Q).
+These statutes and rules authorize a court to impose sanctions against an attorney as well as a party and to make the attorney solely responsible.

 Guajardo Brought the Petition without Substantial Justification